-As Descendant’s Personal Representative, your Letters evidence your official grant of authority.
+As Decedent’s Personal Representative, your Letters evidence your official grant of authority.
 Chances are that when you deal with a third party on behalf of the estate, the third party (eg, a bank or brokerage) may want to see and possibly keep for its records, a copy of your Letters and may require additional evidence of your authority, such as:

 If you move during your service as Personal Representative, you should inform the Court and all the other interested parties of your change of address.
 See: